molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

-The next spec expects the class to be present when the user enters a number over the threshold.
+The next spec enters a number over the threshold.
 To simulate the user input, we use our handy testing helper `setFieldValue`.
+Then, the spec expects the class to be present.

 ```typescript
 it('adds the class if the number is over the threshold', () => {